Photo Surveillance footage

 Best practices for balancing data privacy and workplace surveillance include being transparent with employees about surveillance practices, obtaining consent when necessary, minimizing data collection, and implementing strong data security measures.

-Photo Security cameras
+Photo Security checklist

 Key Takeaways